nirajkvinit/adore-datatables/roadmap.md

 * Implement Table Tools in Datatables
 * Allow user to include Custom CSS
 * Allow user to include Custom jQuery or JS
+* Allow shortcode to convert any existing HTML table to Datatable

 # Features Under Consideration